johannschopplich/nuxt-gtag/README.md

 #### `revokeConsent`

 If a user has previously granted consent, you can use the `revokeConsent` method to revoke the consent.
-This will prevent the `gtag.js` script from tracking any events until the consent is granted again.
+It will prevent the Google tag from sending data until the consent is granted again.

+> [!Note]
+> This works only with Google Analytics 4 tags

 This function accepts an optional ID in case you haven't set it in the module options.
 Make sure to pass the same ID that was used to grant the consent.